Preparing Youth for Success

 |Extension Educator||Extension Educator|

-- Involves 1,510 Fairfield County youth in Community Clubs and 1,007 youth in school projects
+- 1,473 Fairfield County youth members in Community Clubs and 1,347 youth members in school projects

 - To find our more information regarding 4-H clubs in your area, please visit our Club Biography webpage!
 Our clubs are distributed across the county, so we have a club in your area.